ntoll/ntoll.github.io/article/vienna/index.md

 It was entertaining enough but, like the Freud museum, not a place that really spoke to me.
-I was interested to explore how they engaged folks in the science of sound and music, but the rest of the museum felt like it contained "holy relics" related to Vienna's rich musical history: Schubert's glasses, copies of Beethoven's death mask, a Brahms sketch, Mahler's piano, some paintings by Schoenberg and so on.
+I was interested to explore how they engaged folks in the science of sound and music, but the rest of the museum felt like it contained "holy relics" relating to Vienna's rich musical history: Schubert's glasses, copies of Beethoven's death mask, a Brahms sketch, Mahler's piano, some paintings by Schoenberg and so on.